PlantBasedTendies/LlamaIndexApps/README.md

 # LlamaIndex Experimentation
 LlamaIndex Experimentation is a repo to store experiments conducted with LlamaIndex.

-More projects will be uploaded as they get refined.

 Requirements include:
 * llama-index
 * openai